hakuhodo-technologies/scope-rl/docs/documentation/subpackages/recgym_about.rst

 Overview
 ~~~~~~~~~~
-*RECGym* is an open-source simulation platform for recommender system.
+*RECGym* is an open-source simulation platform for recommender systems.
 The simulator is particularly intended for reinforcement learning algorithms and follows `OpenAI Gym <https://github.com/openai/gym>`_ and `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ interface.
 We design RECGym as a configurative environment so researchers and practitioners can customize the environmental modules including UserModel.